ME-ICA/tedana/docs/considerations.rst

 `fmriprep` can also process multi-echo data, but is currently limited to using the optimally combined timeseries.
-For more details, see the `fmriprep workflows page`_
+For more details, see the `fmriprep workflows page`_.

 .. _fmriprep workflows page: https://fmriprep.readthedocs.io/en/stable/workflows.html